-GRI Guideline Application in the Annual Report 2013
+GRI Guideline Application in the Annual Report 2014

-The Zehnder Group Annual Report 2013 integrates elements of sustainability reporting based on the guidelines disseminated by the Global Reporting Initiative (GRI).
+The Zehnder Group Annual Report 2014 integrates elements of sustainability reporting based on the guidelines disseminated by the Global Reporting Initiative (GRI).
 These guidelines recommend that certain information be provided not only on the overall profile of the company and its report, but also on performance indicators regarding economic, environmental, human rights, labor, society, and product responsibility issues (see www.globalreporting.org).

 There are different application levels companies can choose for GRI reporting.
 These range from A-Level, where all indicators developed by GRI are reported on, to C-Level, with a more selective inclusion of elements of GRI sustainability reporting.
-GRI has checked the application of their guidelines in the Zehnder Group Annual Report 2013, and has confirmed the Application Level C.